Staff

 Head and shoulders portrait of Emma Pham.
 She is wearing a white shirt with a colourful vest, glasses, and has her blonde hair in braids.

-Emma has exhibited at Powerhouse Museum and PARI.
-Her art has featured on numerous editions of Honi Soit, including the cover of the Autonomous Collective Against Racism (2020).
-Her work was also selected as the winner of the 2021 Voiceworks Fan Art competition.
-She occasionally works as an illustrator and has designed work for FBi Radio's Art Auction (2022).
-Emma holds a Bachelor of Arts (Media and Communications) from the University of Sydney.
+Emma's work has been exhibited at Powerhouse Museum and Pari.
+Her work has also been featured in digital publications such as Runway Journal (2023), and numerous editions of Honi Soit, including the cover of the Autonomous Collective Against Racism (2020).
+Her work was also selected as the winner of the Voiceworks Fan Art competition (2021).
+She occasionally dabbles in design work, including gig posters for Parramatta Lanes' Eat Street Carpark Rooftop event (2023), Race Matters' Summer School series (2022) and FBi Radio's Art Auction (2022).

 Emma works Tuesdays, Wednesdays and fortnightly on Thursdays.